M66B/FairEmail/FAQ.md

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.

-However, FairEmail will show a small warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
+However, FairEmail will show a small red warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
 You can enable/disable [authentication verification](https://en.wikipedia.org/wiki/Email_authentication) in the behavior settings.

+FairEmail can show a warning flag too when the domain name of the (reply) email address of the sender does not define an MX record pointing to an email server.
+This can be enabled in the receive settings.
+Be aware that this will slow down synchronization of messages significantly.

 If legitimate messages are failing authentication, you should notify the sender because this will result in a high risk of messages ending up in the spam folder.
 Moreover, without proper authentication there is a risk the sender will be impersonated.